 To make one you’ll first need to print out the template.
 To receive your free guinea pig template enter your details into the space below and it will be emailed to you.

-Note: for best results use a heavy paper or light card stock that will fit through your printer.
+For best results use a heavy paper or light card stock that will fit through your printer.
 This will help for strength and sturdiness.

 Cut out the shapes including the slits for the ears, fold two creases along the line of the guinea pig’s back and finally slot the ears into place to hold it together.